soklet/barebones-app/README.md

 ## Soklet Barebones App

-Here we demonstrate building and running a single-file Soklet application with nothing but the Soklet JAR and the JDK (or Docker).
+Here we demonstrate building and running a single-file [Soklet](https://www.soklet.com) application with nothing but the Soklet JAR and the JDK (or Docker).
 There are no other libraries or frameworks, no Maven build process, no special setup required.

 While a real production system will have more moving parts, it's important to show that you _can_ build server software without ceremony or dependencies.

 [A more fully-featured example is also available](https://github.com/soklet/toystore-app).

-Two ways to build and run are shown:
+Two ways to build and run:

 * [Directly from the command-line](#building-and-running-without-docker)
 * [Inside of a Docker container](#building-and-running-with-docker)